healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 # Server Configuration

 Healthchecks prepares its configuration in `hc/settings.py`.
 It reads configuration from environment variables.
-Below is a list of variables it reads and uses.
+Below is a list of environment variables it reads and uses.

 <ul class="self-hosted-configuration-toc">
 <li><a href="#ADMINS">ADMINS</a></li>